 For the most time, BJJ seems very straightforward to the untrained eye.
 You either get the position, you apply a technique and you’ve done it or you’re on the receiving end.
 However, things are not that simple.
 Apart from the plethora of small details involved, BJJ is all about deception.
-Especially when two opponents are evenly matched, the one who’s more capable of masking their actions and provoking responses is the one that holds the upper hand.
+Especially when two opponents are evenly matched, the one who’s more capable of making their actions and provoking responses is the one that holds the upper hand.
 As such, BJJ is an art full of deceptively simple and sneaky techniques.
 One such move is the infamous Von Flue Choke.

 The founder of the Von Flue choke is MMA fighter Jason “Livewire” Von Flue (14-12-1).
-A veteran with stints in the UFC, WEC and Strikeforce, he came up with the choke in the octagon.
+A veteran with stints in the UFC, WEC, and Strikeforce, he came up with the choke in the octagon.
 He pulled off his trademark submission on the big stage, at the UFC – Ultimate Fight Night 3 event in 2006.
-Since then, the move has gained popularity in both the MMA and Jiu Jitsu scenes, mostly as the most effective way to counter a guillotine choke.
+Since then, the move has gained popularity in both the MMA and Jiu-Jitsu scenes, mostly as the most effective way to counter a guillotine choke.

 Mechanics Of The Von Flue Choke

 The easiest way to describe the Von Flue choke is a shoulder choke from top side control.
 In a basic holding pattern of side control, one shoulder of the top grappler is usually close to the head of the bottom one.
 The usual positioning puts the top partners arm deep under the head of the bottom partner, in the cross face position.
-Unlike the crossface position, though, control and pressure are not the objective.
+Unlike the crossface position, though, control and pressure are not the objectives.
 For the Von Flue choke, the top partner looks to place their shoulder on the neck of the bottom grappler, placing pressure on one of the carotid arteries.
 The finishing pressure is then applied by lifting the butt and driving with the toes, as shown below:

 It is important to direct the pressure under the right angle which is upwards, from the chest towards the opponent’s chin.
 The simplicity of the move is what leads to its high effectiveness.
 The choke requires precise timing and correct positioning, but it is accessible fairly easily and can catch opponents by surprise.
 The choke comes off strong from the get-go and takes almost no time before the opponent goes to sleep.